samvelsiby/Promotion_PhisioClinc/IMAGE_GENERATION_PROMPT.md

 # Image Generation Prompt for Team Photos

-## Image Specifications for ProMotion Physiotherapy Website
+## Image Specifications for Pro Motion Physiotherapy Website

 Use this prompt when generating or creating team member photos to ensure they fit properly in the website cards.